 Where possible in relation to the riser, we moved radiators under the windows, freeing up space in the room and creating a neat, classic pairing with the sash window frames.

-Mercury models in matt black make a great match for this characterful take on the traditional townhouse interior.
-The upgraded radiators blend beautifully with the period features which have been foregrounded alongside antique furnishings and bold artwork.
+Mercury models in Matt Black make a great match for this characterful take on the traditional townhouse interior.
+The upgraded radiators blend beautifully with period features which have been foregrounded alongside antique furnishings and bold artwork.

 With very little disruption, we worked closely with the client's contractors Gateway Plumbing and Heating to install all of the radiators in just one day and also remove the old ones.